-- The ability to respect, relate, and respond to a client's culture in a non-judgmental, respectful manner. - Meeting the needs and providing services unique to our clients in line with the culture and language of the clients being served, including providing written materials in a language accessible to clients. - Recognizing the significant power differential between provider and client and work toward developing a more collaborative interaction. - Considering each client as an individual, not making assumptions based on perceived memberships in any groups or classes. - Translation and/or interpretation services as appropriate. - Being non-judgmental in regards to people's sexual practices.
+- Effective, equitable, understandable, and respectful services that are responsive to diverse cultural health beliefs and practices, preferred languages, health literacy, and other communication needs. - The ability to respect, relate, and respond to a client's culture in a non-judgmental, respectful manner. - Meeting the needs and providing services unique to our clients in line with the culture and language of the clients being served, including providing written materials in a language accessible to all clients. - Recognizing the significant power differential between provider and client and work toward developing a collaborative relationship. - Considering each client as an individual, not making assumptions based on perceived memberships in any specific group or class.